-In the following example the non phonological unit “coughs” is not marked as defined by the convention, i.e. with a pair of round brackets at the beginning and at the end, as specified in HIAT.
+In the following example the non-phonological unit “coughs” is not marked as defined by the convention, i.e. with a pair of round brackets at the beginning and at the end, as specified in HIAT.
 Here the brackets at the end are missing :